Carlos Avery: Political candidate

 In 1914, Avery made a bid for election to United States Congress in Minnesota's 3rd Congressional District, challenging incumbent Representative Charles R. Davis.
 His effort proved unsuccessful, and he was appointed to a second stint at the helm of the Game and Fish Commission following his electoral defeat.

 In June 1924, Avery was nominated by the Democratic Party of Minnesota as its candidate for Governor of Minnesota, heading the state party ticket.
 He finished a distant third, behind Republican Theodore Christianson and Farmer-Labor Party candidate Floyd B. Olson.
+Avery dismissed the Farmer-Labor party as a party of "misguided fledglings."
+Avery positioned himself as a reformer, hoping to be an alternative for progressive voters put off by the socialist factions of the Farmer-Labor party.
+Avery campaigned on an extensive policy of limited government and internal reform, a strong environmentalist policy (including supporting a state constitutional amendment mandating that forests could not be cleared for farmland) a massive irrigation effort for agriculture, new funding for highways and public transportation, and the expansion of welfare.

 Later years

 During his later years, Avery moved to Long Island, New York, and took a position as head of the American Game Protective and Propagation Association, with a national office in New York City.
 He remained at that post until the time of his death.

 Death and legacy

 Carlos Avery died October 4, 1930, at the age of 62.

 Avery's pioneering efforts in conservation in the Upper Midwest led to President Franklin Roosevelt's designation for the Superior Forest reserve as a national game refuge in the 1930s.
 The Carlos Avery Wildlife Management Area, located thirty miles north of Minneapolis-St. Paul, was originally purchased by the Minnesota Conservation Commission in 1933 and was established as a WMA to support wildlife and public hunting.